Buying spree puts Qatar emir's daughter atop art's 'power list'

 "People with money have always bought and traded commodities and art has been one of them.
 In some ways it's nothing new but perhaps on this scale it gets a bit newer."

-The No. 1 spot last year went to Carolyn Christov-Bakargiev, a U.S.-born Italian-Bulgarian curator little known outside the art world and the first woman to be selected by the magazine for the honor.
+The No. 1 spot last year went to Carolyn Christov-Bakargiev, a U.S.-born Italian-Bulgarian curator little known outside the art world and the first woman to be selected by the magazine for the honour.

 Previous art-world figures to top the list include Hirst, who is also a collector, artist Ai Weiwei and gallery owner Larry Gagosian.